 – Provide a minimum of 1.4 hours of service per resident per day

-Assisted living establishments and shared housing establishments in Illinois are regulated by the Department of Public Health.
+Assisted living establishments and shared housing establishments in Illinois are regulated by the Department of Public Health, Division of Assisted Living.

-The first thing someone who wants to move into memory care in Illinois needs is a physician’s assessment completed within 120 days of moving in.
-This is a doctor’s evaluation of a person’s “physical, cognitive, and psychosocial condition.”
-This basically means they want to know how strong your loved one is physically and mentally, and how easy or difficult is it to relate to others and function within the residence.
+An individual moving into memory care in Illinois needs a physician’s assessment completed within 120 days.
+This is a doctor’s evaluation of a person’s “physical, cognitive, and psychosocial condition,” which basically means they want to know how strong your loved one is physically and mentally, and how easy or difficult it is to relate to others and function within the residence.
 A doctor must also affirm that your loved one has no contagious infection (specifically tuberculosis).
 Residences are given freedom by the state to create their own admissions standards, so long as they address the above general requirements.

 Assisted living (including assisted living with memory care) is required to provide single-person rooms to all residents except those who choose to be with a roommate.
 The maximum number of people per room in assisted living is two.
-In shared housing, there is no rule about how many residents are allowed per room.
+In “shared housing”, there is no rule about how many residents are allowed per room.
 Also noteworthy is that there is no square footage requirement in Illinois regulations for rooms, so inspect where your loved one would live if you are considering a certain residence, to make sure the rooms are big enough to fill your needs.
 Every room in assisted living must have a private bathroom with a toilet, sink, ventilation or window, and any equipment upgrades detailed in the resident’s service plan.
+You’ll also want to be sure the design is dementia-friendly, meaning the layout is easy to navigate and hallways don’t run into dead ends.
+Outdoor space is also ideal for people with dementia, but not required in regulations.

 Regulations on staff-to-resident ratios are vague, saying only that Illinois assisted living homes must have “an appropriate number of staff for its resident population.”
 At least one member of the staff must be awake and on duty at all times, and that person must have CPR training.

 An ongoing training program is required in all Illinois assisted-living residences.
-Multiple orientations are required for every employee within 30 days of beginning work in a residence, outlining specifics like residents’ rights, abuse prevention, reporting requirements, and training to deal with ADLs appropriate to the needs of residents.
+Multiple orientations are required for every employee within 30 days of beginning work in a residence, outlining specifics like residents’ rights, abuse prevention, reporting requirements, and training to deal with activities of daily living (ADLs) appropriate to the needs of residents.

 Managers must be at least 21 years old, and complete eight hours of training every year in these areas: “promoting resident dignity, independence, self-determination, privacy, choice, and resident rights”; procedures in case of disaster; hygiene and infection control; medication management (assisting residents with self-administering); abuse and neglect prevention; reporting requirements; and assisting residents with ADLs.